bdukes/Designing-a-Mobile-Enabling-API/README.md

 Designing a Mobile-Enabling API
 ============

-This is a presentation created for the 2012 Day of DotNetNuke in Charlotte, NC.
+This is a presentation created for the 2013 Southern Fried Day of DotNetNuke in Charlotte, NC.

 It's using the impress.js presentation framework, and this repository is forked from that one as a starting point.